KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 _`Db` (core.db)
 ^^^^^^^^^^^^^^^

-The *Db* component is the heart of *sIBL_GUI* datas storage, it provides the database manipulation, read, write and rotating backup methods.
+The *Db* component is the heart of *sIBL_GUI* data storage, it provides the database manipulation, read, write and rotating backup methods.